freakyvicky89/hackrf_ma_ryja/README.md

 * follow the instructions on the screen when they appear
 * you can choose from the provided cache of all the possible frequencies, or to let the script scan them checking which ones actually contain radio maryja in your area
 * the first scan takes about 18 minutes, but the script will store the results for you: if you run it in the same place again it will start transmission in no time at all
+# how to update the script
+* open terminal and type:
+-     cd hackrf_ma_twarz
+-     git pull